Bagaar/ember-permissions/README.md

 ## Introduction

-`@bagaar/ember-permissions` is an addon that allows you to **manage and check permissions** for the current session.
+`@bagaar/ember-permissions` is an addon that allows you to **manage and check permissions** for the current user session.
 It also allows you to **define required permissions per route** so you can protect specific parts of your application.
 Instead of using a mixin to protect your routes, the addon allows you to define the required permissions per route in a single file.
 Whenever a transition occurs that is not allowed, a specific event is triggered so you can decide how to handle the denied transition.

 ## Support